Scotland's Last Witch: Helen Duncan

 The fact that women were convicted under a witchcraft act less than 80 years ago often comes as a surprise.
 We tend to think of witch trials as long ago horrors, not something so recently tangible.

-Last year, we launched our Witches; Trial and Truth tour to dispel centuries of myths and uncover the very real and very dark history behind Scotland’s witch trials.
-Join us to visit the locations where Scotland’s witches were once executed, and are now remembered.
+On our Witches: Trial & Truth tour, we dispel centuries of myths and uncover the very real and very dark history behind Scotland’s Witch Trials.
+Join us as we unearth their names from the archives and visit the locations where Scotland’s 'witches' were once executed, and are now remembered.